mawrkus/pull-request-review-guide/README.md

 Respect and humility remove all frictions.
 Clarity dissipes all doubts about your intentions.
 Suggesting creates the conditions for improvement.

-At the end, the goal is to have better, more meaningful conversations and saving time and energy.
+At the end, the goal is to have better, more meaningful conversations and to save time and energy.

 • [Go to top](#-guidelines) •